Anthonyhelka/sandcat/README.md

 # Deployment

-Sandcat was designed to create applications that can easily be pushed to both Github and Heroku!
+Sandcat creates applications that are easily pushed to both Github and Heroku!

 **Github**